-- NOTE: If you have ordered a 3-cell (40 Wh) battery configuration, your computer will not have a solid-state drive installed in M 2 slot two - NOTE: If you have ordered a 4-cell (53 Wh) battery configuration, your computer may have a 2230 solid-state drive or a 2280 solid-state drive installed in M.2 slot two. - NOTE: This procedure applies only to computers shipped with a 2280 solid-state drive installed in M.2 slot two.
+- NOTE: Depending on the configuration ordered, your computer may support an M.2 2230 solid-state drive or an M.2 2280 solid-state drive in M.2 slot two. - (i) NOTE: This procedure applies only to computers shipped with an M.2 2280 solid-state drive installed in M.2 slot two.

-The following image indicates the location of the 2280 solid-state drive that is installed in M.2 slot two and provides a visual representation of the removal procedure.
+The figure indicates the location of the M.2 2280 solid-state drive that is installed in M.2 slot two and provides a visual representation of the removal procedure.